ch0fas/Tarea3_PCD/README.md

 ## Create User
 This is a `POST` request that allows you to add a user to the database.
 You can give them a username, an email, an age, a list of recommendations and a zip code.
 There are some limitations:
 <li> Usernames and user emails are unique to each specific user.
 Trying to create a new user with a duplicate value will raise an error.
-<li> In Mexico, zip codes are 5 digits long, so any zip code smaller or bigger in length will raise an error.

 ## Update_User
 This is a `PUT` request that allows you to change details of an existing user, selected with their unique `id`.
 The same limitations apply.